New Jersey's 7th congressional district: 2020 election

 Incumbent Tom Malinowski (D) ran in the Democratic party primary uncontested, winning 100% (80,334) of the vote.
 Challenger Thomas Kean Jr. (R) defeated Raafat Barsoom and Tom Phillips in the Republican party primary receiving 79.4% (45,395) of the vote.

 Incumbent Tom Malinowski (D) defeated challenger Thomas Kean Jr. (R) in the general election by 1.2 percentage points for New Jersey's 7th Congressional District on November 3, 2020.
 The race was expected to be competitive, with New Jersey's 7th being one of 40 seats gained by Democrats in the 2018 midterm elections.

 2022 redistricting and election

 The New Jersey Congressional Redistricting Commission altered the boundaries of the district effective January 6, 2022.
 Although the district remains competitive, the district is more Republican than it was previously.

 Incumbent Tom Malinowski (D) faced 2020 challenger Thomas Kean Jr. once again in 2022.
 In the general election held on November 8, 2022, Kean prevailed, unseating Malinowski.
-It was one of 18 districts that voted for Joe Biden in the 2020 presidential election while being won or held by a Republican in 2022.
+It was one of 18 districts that would have voted for Joe Biden in the 2020 presidential election had they existed in their current configuration while being won or held by a Republican in 2022.